ClimateImpactLab/SMME-schematic-plot/README.md

 2. plot_tas_aggregation_annual_GCP.py is the python code for generating world maps of surface temperature anomaly in impact regions.

-3. figures: the folder stores figures produced by the code 1 and 2
+3. figures: a folder stores figures produced by the code 1 and 2.
+Limited by the space of the repository, the figures used to produce the schematic plot are stored on Zenodo (http://doi.org/10.5281/zenodo.3595174).
+Users can download the figures from the Zenodo and save them in the folder.

 4. shapefile: this folder stores the shape file for impact regions